0xpizza/ransomware_tutorial/README.md

 Ransomware is razing the world, but how does it work?
 Find out here!

 Disclaimer: Please keep in mind that I have no formal education in cryptography and have pieced this project together through my own limited understanding.
+This project is for educational purposes.